cjohansen/replicant-docs/content/first-class-forms.md

         (render-task task))])])
 ```

-Now we're all set up to do the interesting stuff.

-We'll start by adding a form that has a single input field for editing the task
+We'll start the form with a single input field for editing the task name:
-name:

 ```clj
 (defn render-edit-form [task]